-CINCINNATI - Bobbie Sterne served on a battlefield in World War II and again as the first woman elected mayor of Cincinnati.*
+CINCINNATI - Bobbie Sterne served on a battlefield in World War II and again as the first woman to serve a full term as mayor of Cincinnati.*

 From appearances, Sterne was two women in one.
 It was a dichotomy that served her well during the war and 25 years in City Hall.

 On the outside, she was refined and impeccably dressed with an ever present handbag.
 Quiet, smiling, never ostentatious.

 On the inside, she was tough, brave, a daredevil, a trailblazer.